 Study selection was conducted in accordance with the PRISMA guidelines[17].
 This review was registered with PROSPERO (ID: CRD42023451942).
 A systematic search was conducted for relevant studies in the PubMed, Web of Science, Google Scholar, Embase, and CNKI databases up to July 29, 2023.
 The following keywords were used to identify candidate resting-state functional magnetic resonance imaging (rs-fMRI) studies: (“sleep deprivation” OR “sleep loss” OR “sleep restriction”) AND (“amplitude of low-frequency fluctuation” OR “ALFF” OR “Falff” OR “regional homogeneity” OR “ReHo”) AND (“magnetic resonance” OR “MRI” OR “functional MRI” OR “fMRI” OR “neuroimaging”).
 Manual searches in the bibliographies of the retrieved studies and suitable reviews were also conducted.

 Studies were considered eligible if they met the following criteria: (1) Original studies investigating the neural correlates of sleep deprivation in healthy subjects without any psychiatric or medical conditions; (2) studies that used a before-after sleep deprivation protocol or compared two groups of subjects with and without sleep deprivation; (3) studies focused on acute sleep deprivation (between 22 h and 48 h at once); (4) studies that reported whole-brain results in the stereotactic space [Montreal Neurological Institute (MNI)] or Talairach coordinates for ALFF, fALFF, dALFF, PerAF, and ReHo; and (5) studies published in English with peer review.
 Our exclusion criteria were as follows: (1) Editorial letters, case reports, systematic reviews, meta-analyses, or methodological studies; (2) intervention studies; (3) studies with fewer than seven subjects; and (4) studies that did not perform whole-brain analysis.
 For a study containing multiple independent patient samples, group coordinates were treated as separate datasets.
 The corresponding authors were asked via email for any additional data not included in the original publications.
-Two researchers (Qin Zhang and Yong-Zhe Hou) independently evaluated the studies, and the inclusion and exclusion criteria were evaluated by consensus (Table 1).
+Two researchers (Zhang Q and Hou YZ) independently evaluated the studies, and the inclusion and exclusion criteria were evaluated by consensus (Table 1).

 The included studies were primarily assessed for greater activation in sleep deprivation conditions than in non-sleep deprivation conditions (SD > NS) or for lower activation in sleep deprivation conditions than in non-sleep-deprivation conditions (SD < NS).
 We identified several studies with the same or overlapping samples.
 ALE meta-analysis was utilized to integrate reported coordinates from different experiments.
 If publications used the same or an overlapping group of subjects and reported several experiments, those data were combined.
 Accordingly, we merged experiments from various publications.